UBS gives brokers higher expense accounts to lure the wealthy

-NEW YORK (Reuters) - UBS Wealth Management Americas unveiled its 2014 compensation plan on Tuesday, offering new expense accounts to brokers who produce annual revenue of at least $550,000 and eliminating broker pay for client households with less than $100,000 in their accounts.
+NEW YORK, Dec 3 (Reuters) - UBS Wealth Management Americas unveiled its 2014 compensation plan on Tuesday, offering new expense accounts to brokers who produce annual revenue of at least $550,000 and eliminating broker pay for client households with less than $100,000 in their accounts.

 Other changes include incentives to encourage the selling of financial planning products to households that have $1 million or more to entrust to the firm.